Ahmad Jamal Died at 92! Bio | Children and Net Worth | Albums

 Ahmad Jamal Blessed With Four Children

-Ahmad is a father of four children.
-In 1979, his first daughter Mumeenah Counts died.
+Ahmad is a father of four children and his first daughter Mumeenah Counts died in 1979.
 Counts were born from his first marriage.
 Muminah was murdered and left this world.
 He and his second ex-wife, Sharifah gave birth to a daughter named Sumayah Jamal.
-He was also the grandfather of two grandchildren from Sumayah.
+He became grandfather of two grandchildren from Sumayah.

 Caption: Ahmad with his daughter (Source: Pittsburgh Newswire)